-Budget 2018/19: Equality Impact Assessments - Service-Users
+Budget 2018-19: Equality Impact Assessments - Service-Users and Staff

 The council is legally required by the Equality Act 2010 to evidence how it has rigorously considered its equality duties in the budget-setting process.
 To achieve this, Equality Impact Assessments (EIAs) have been completed on all budget proposals with a potential impact on service-users, related to their legally protected characteristics.
+An assessment of cumulative impact and overview of mitigating actions is available in Appendix 11.